mavnn/mavnn.github.com/source/_posts/2014-02-28-single-file-websites-with-suave.markdown

 categories: [fsharp, programming, suave]
 ---

+> As of a few days ago, the embedded module [was merged](https://github.com/SuaveIO/suave/pull/100/files) into Suave master.
+Enjoy!

 I'm a great fan of [Suave](http://suave.io/) for simple web development in F#.
 I highly recommend checking out the site for details, but in the mean time I'd like to share a little trick I've been using for rapid prototyping that I'm finding very useful.

 The Suave.Http module contains a few helpers for serving static files from disk.
 Unfortunately, depending on use case and deployment strategy, relying on the location of a bunch of files on disk can be problematic.